jonseo/headless-wp/README.md

-# Headless Wordpress on the JAMstack
+# Headless Wordpress w NuxtJS

 > _A quick template to get you started using Headless WordPress_